Laurence M. Katz Professor of Law

 Murphy has published several articles on family and children's issues in the Cornell Law Review, Notre Dame Law Review, North Carolina Law Review, the ABA Family Law Quarterly and several other journals.
 She is also the co-author of two books on family conflict resolution.
 She is the recipient of numerous grants to conduct empirical research to improve the legal system, including a two-year domestic violence study funded by the National Institute for Justice.
 From 1990 to 1992, she was the vice president of the Women's Law Center.
 She has served on the Section Council of the Maryland State Bar Association Section on Legal Education and Admission to the Bar and chaired the section from 1996 to 1997.
 In 1995, Murphy was appointed by the attorney general and lieutenant governor to Maryland's Family Violence Council.
 She has served as chair of the Association of American Law School's Section on Family and Juvenile Law and was appointed to the AALS Committee on Clinical Legal Education in 1999.
 She has also chaired the American Bar Association's Committee on Clinical and Skills Education and regularly serves on ABA site accreditation teams for the law schools throughout the country.
 She is on the Editorial Board of the Family Court Review.
 She received the University System of Maryland's 2004 Award for Faculty Excellence and was the first recipient of the University of Baltimore's Presidential Faculty Award in 2004.

-She is the recipient of numerous other awards including the 2011 Maryland Legal Aid Centennial Champion of Human Rights and Justice, The Daily Record's 2004 Leadership in Law Award and the 2003 Benjamin L. Cardin Distinguished Service Award.
+She is the recipient of numerous other awards including the 2015 Pro Bono Resource Center of Maryland’s 25th Anniversary Honoree Partner Award, the 2011 Maryland Legal Aid Centennial Champion of Human Rights and Justice, The Daily Record's 2004 Leadership in Law Award and the 2003 Benjamin L. Cardin Distinguished Service Award.
 In 1999, Murphy was named one of Maryland's Top 100 Women, and, in 1996, received the law school's Full-Time Faculty Outstanding Teaching Award.